No relief: Ottavino feels Ruth's wrath in digital commercial

 "It was a blast," he said.

-Spencer, a 38-year-old specializing in graphics, worked for YES in 2007 and joined the Yankees in 2011.
+Spector, a 38-year-old specializing in graphics, worked for YES in 2004 and joined the Yankees in 2007.
 His team of 12 considers about 15-20 concepts annually and creates a few each year for Yankees On Demand.

 Among the most memorable was a 2015 spot with Brett Gardner, Dellin Betances, Jacoby Ellsbury, Didi Gregorius, Chase Headley, Brian McCann and CC Sabathia recreating a scene from the 1993 movie "The Sandlot."
 That was part of series of recreations that included "Step Brothers" with Gregorius and Starlin Castro (2016) and "The Hangover" with Gregorius, Castro and Matt Holliday (2017).